yioneko/nvim-yati/README.md

 ## Features

+- Fast, match node on demand by implementing completely in Lua, compared to executing scm query on the whole tree on every indent calculation.
 - Could be faster and more context aware if `lazy_mode` enabled, see `default_lazy` option.
 This is specifically useful if the surrounding code doesn't obey indent rules:

   ```lua